-In 2017, DDGM was awarded the distinction of being a Socially Responsible Company ("ESR") by the Mexican Center for Philanthropy ("Cemefi") and the Mexican Alliance for Corporate Social Responsibility ("AliaRSE").
+In 2024, and for the eleventh consecutive year, DDGM was awarded the distinction of being a Socially Responsible Company (ESR) by the Mexican Center for Philanthropy (Cemefi) and the Mexican Alliance for Corporate Social Responsibility (AliaRSE).
 This certifies that the company is an organization committed voluntarily and publicly to social responsibility as part of its culture and business management strategy.